datastaxdevs/workshop-intro-to-graphql/README.md

 > **ℹ️ Note:** If you already have a database `workshops`, simply add a keyspace `intrographql` using the `Add Keyspace` button on the bottom right hand corner of the DB Dashboard page.
 You may have to "Resume" the database first in case it is in "hibernated" state.

 While the database is being created, you will also get a **Security token** (needed to authenticate with your database and start using it):
-**please IGNORE THIS ONE, as we will be soon creating a new more powerful token for today**.
+**please IGNORE THIS ONE, as we will be soon creating a new, more powerful token for today**.

 The status will change from `Pending` to `Active` when the database is ready, this will only take 2-3 minutes.